camunda/camunda/CONTRIBUTING.md

 1. To start the review process create a new pull request on GitHub from your branch to the `main` branch.
 Give it a meaningful name and describe your changes in the body of the pull request.
-Lastly add a link to the issue this pull request closes, i.e. by writing in the description `closes #123`
+Lastly, add a link to the issue this pull request closes, i.e. by writing in the description `closes #123`
 2. Assign the pull request to one developer to review, if you are not sure who should review the issue skip this step.
 Someone will assign a reviewer for